machinexa2/My-CTFs/README.md

 * Server is generally hosted as a docker container with address of 127.0.0.1:8080

 ## Note
-Some CTF which has been password protected by flag of online CTF.
-In such cases, use flag of online CTF to decrypt and get the source!
+Some CTF maybe password protected.
+In that case I will leave link of online challenge.

 ## Warning
 * Looking at source code is full of spoilers, don't!